We are pleased to announce the second installment of the SoCal Bioinformatics Hackathon.

 Throughout the three days will breakout to discuss progress on each of the topics, bioinformatics best practices, coding styles, etc.

-Manuscripts describing the design and usage of the software tools constructed by each team may be submitted to an appropriate journal such as the F1000Research hackathons channel.
+Manuscripts describing the design and usage of the software tools constructed by each team may be submitted to an appropriate journal such as the F1000Research hackathons channel, BMC Bioinformatics, GigaScience, Genome Research or PLoS Computational Biology.
+Ideally, we will present a virological index from these datasets on cloud infrastructure.

 San Diego State University